 Preventing Environmental Hoof Abscesses

 - Regularly clean and maintain your horse’s hooves daily.
 Remove any foreign material from the sole and around the frog.

-- Feed Farrier’s Formula® on a long-term basis to provide nutrients important for the horse’s immune system and to build a denser hoof wall and sole, increasing the hoof’s resistance to infection.
+- Feed a quality hoof supplement, like Farrier’s Formula®, on a long-term basis to provide nutrients important for the horse’s immune system and to build a denser hoof wall and sole, increasing the hoof’s resistance to infection.

 - Apply Life Data® Hoof Clay®, a non-caustic antimicrobial packing, to fill in hoof wall cracks, wall defects and old nail holes.
 If barefoot, apply the clay directly to the white line to block foreign material and bacteria from penetrating.